 - Start Small

 The goals and objectives you identified in your content strategy will help determine the appropriate amount of content to create.
 In most cases, one or two original, high-quality blog posts targeted at one persona are all you need to get started.

 Don’t leave it up to the reader to decide what the next action should be — tell them!
 By directing them to the next action, you are politely (and subtly) nudging them through your sales funnel.

 - One Platform, Multiple Uses

 A single piece of content, in its native form, can be used many times over, increasing your return on investment.
 An article published on your blog can be shared organically on appropriate social media channels, advertised as a promoted post on Facebook or Twitter, and re-posted on PULSE, LinkedIn’s publishing platform.

 - Repurpose and Reuse

 Recycling old content allows you to reach new audiences, reuse relevant content and maximize your return on investment.
 While not totally free, the expense of repurposing content is a lot lower than creating new content.
-Evergreen blog posts can be repurposed into a guide, a webinar, video tutorial, case study, SlideShare, infographic, or simply pull out interesting statistics or thought-provoking and create visual content for Facebook, Twitter, LinkedIn, Pinterest or Instagram.
+Evergreen blog posts can be repurposed into a guide, a webinar, a video tutorial, a case study, SlideShare, infographic, or simply pull out interesting statistics or thought-provoking and create visual content for Facebook, Twitter, LinkedIn, Pinterest, or Instagram.

 - Shift Resources from Production to Promotion